 Players will spend most of their game-time looking at the map.
 The map is very similar to that used by Google Map services and your device’s location is represented by your avatar’s position on it.

 At the bottom right of the screen, there is a window containing images of Pokémon.
 This is supposedly a tracking tool to help you locate Pokémon.
 However, since the app was launched, users are completely baffled by it and cannot fathom how or even if it works.
-Various theories about the footprints, order of the list and ‘vibrations’ on the panel itself abound but it remains unclear if the feature is working correctly.
-Hopefully, Niantic will update this in the future to make it easier for trainers to locate Pokémon.
+Various theories about the footprints, order of the list, and ‘vibrations’ on the panel itself abound but it remains unclear if the feature is working correctly.
+Hopefully, Niantic will update this in the future to make it easier for trainers to locate Pokémon in their vicinity.

 Another way of getting Pokémon is by collecting eggs.
 Eggs are gathered randomly at PokéStops and hatched using an incubator.
 Once you place your eggs in an incubator, you will have to walk for a set distance for them to hatch.